HEALING THROUGH TALK-THERAPY

 Person-centred therapy is sometimes referred to as client-centred therapy or psychotherapy.
 This style of counselling was developed in the 1940's by a psychologist named Carl Rogers, where the practice of counselling is focused on the person, not the problem.
 Healing is achieved by talking-through their story and identifying independence and coping strategies.

 POP or Process-work is an awareness paradigm created by Arnold Mindell and influenced heavily by the work of Carl Jung, depth psychology, Taoism and Communications Theory.
 POP works with the subconscious or unconscious levels of the mind, which is constantly trying to reveal information through body language, body symptoms and dreams.
 Therapists trained in POP have a strong awareness to see beyond what clients say, reading body signals and engaging in deeper questioning and processing of issues/problems experienced, facilitating a space where clients accept and sit with discomfort in order to find the message behind the experience, moving them towards a change in behaviour, thought processing and finding strategies to manage future discomfort.

 Making a commitment to work with a counsellor is a positive, proactive step towards healing and managing 'adverse mental health', allowing you to feel well and take the next step to learn about and cultivate 'positive mental health'.

-Complete this registration form to discuss counselling options that may be available.
+Contact us now to discuss counselling options that may be available.